Cairns and Port Douglas

 Immerse yourself in the aqua and green colors of the reef and rainforest coastline or the rustic ochres and open spaces of the Outback and Cape York Peninsula wilderness areas that are home to mythical geological and cultural wonders.

-Serene settings include the Cairns Highlands, a patchwork of farmlands, rainforest, and lakes offering you a cool rural retreat from the coast and the beachside hamlets that make up the Great Green Way.
+Serene settings include the Cairns Highlands, a patchwork of farmlands, rainforests, and lakes offering you a cool rural retreat from the coast, and the beachside hamlets that make up the Great Green Way.

 Port Douglas is located in Tropical North Queensland, 70 kilometers/ 44 Miles north of Cairns and 1,780 kilometers / 1106 miles north of Queensland’s capital city, Brisbane.
 A regular shuttle service operates from Cairns airport, and there is also a daily catamaran service between Cairns and Port Douglas.
-Summer temperatures range between 19 and 36 degrees Celsius, while in winter the range is 11 to 29.
-The Greening season, December to April, offers high humidity with frequent rain showers, while in May to November the climate is dry, with clear skies and comfortable temperatures day and night.
+Summer temperatures range between 19 and 36 degrees Celsius, while in winter, the range is 11 to 29.
+The Greening season, December to April, offers high humidity with frequent rain showers.
+From May to November, the climate is dry, with clear skies and comfortable temperatures day and night.

 Port Douglas is blessed not only by its tropical climate but also by its proximity to nature at its finest.
 It is an ideal point from which to explore the Great Barrier Reef, and it is the gateway to the Mossman Gorge, Cape Tribulation, and Daintree National Park, which at its southerly end is about 30 kilometers/ 19 Miles by road from Port Douglas.

 We recommend at least 4-5 days in this region.
-You will need at least one full day each to visit the Great Barrier Reef and the Daintree Rainforest.
-There are plenty of options in this region for everyone… whether you are honeymooners from Denver or retirees from Tulsa.
+You will need at least two full days to visit the Great Barrier Reef and the Daintree Rainforest.
+There are plenty of options in this region for everyone, whether you are honeymooners from Denver or retirees from Tulsa.